Marc02130/fundflowai/docs/requirements/req-assistant-creation.md

 - Implement RLS policies for accessing assistant and vector store IDs
 - Use service role key for OpenAI API calls within the edge function
 - Add appropriate validation and cleaning when switching between assistants on the same thread

+### OpenAI Model Compatibility
+- The assistants MUST use a model compatible with the file_search tool
+- Compatible models include:
+  - gpt-4o (recommended)
+  - gpt-4-turbo-preview
+  - gpt-3.5-turbo
+- Using an incompatible model will cause assistant creation to fail
+- Use environment variable OPENAI_MODEL to control model selection instead of hardcoding